unluckxd/Full_Stack_Technical_Challenge_Naumenko/README.md

 1. Push to GitHub → CodeBuild runs `infra/buildspec.yml` (when AWS lifts the default 0-build quota in the selected region):
    - Installs dependencies, builds Docker images.
    - Tags with commit SHA + `latest` and pushes to ECR repos (`$ECR_REPO_BACKEND`, `$ECR_REPO_FRONTEND`).
-   - _Current status: CodeBuild is configured but blocked by the regional “Cannot have more than 0 builds in queue” limit.
-Limit-increase request submitted to AWS Support._
+   - _Current status: CodeBuild is configured but every run immediately fails to start with `Build failed to start.
+The following error occurred: Cannot have more than 0 builds in queue for the account.` Limit-increase request submitted to AWS Support._
 2. SSH/SSM into EC2 (Amazon Linux 2023) prepared via `infra/scripts/init-ec2.sh`.
 3. On EC2, run `infra/scripts/deploy.sh <backend-image> <frontend-image>`:
    - Requires `backend.env` with database + OpenAI secrets.